 Risk Factors for Breast Cancer You Can Control

-Some breast cancer risks are lifestyle related.
+Some breast cancer risks are lifestyle-related.
 This means they involve personal behaviors and the choices you make.
 If you're concerned about developing breast cancer, you can make changes to reduce your risk.

 3 common lifestyle risk factors – and how you can reduce them.

 - Being Overweight.
-Being overweight or obese after menopause increases your breast cancer risks.
+Being overweight or obese after menopause increases your breast cancer risk.
 Excess body fat is associated with increased blood insulin levels and increased estrogen levels in women -- both of which have been associated with breast cancer.
 If you're overweight, talk to your doctor about what is a good plan for you.

 - Birth control.
 Certain forms of birth control (including oral contraceptives) have been linked to a slightly higher risk of developing breast cancer.
-To reduce this risk, talk to your doctor about other forms of non-hormonal contraception (such as IUD or condoms).
+To reduce this risk, talk to your doctor about forms of non-hormonal contraception (such as an IUD or condoms).

 Additionally, according to the American Cancer Society, women who have a baby before age 30 and women who have multiple children have a slightly lower risk of breast cancer.
 If you give birth at any age, breastfeeding your baby for at least a year can reduce your risk of developing breast cancer, according to the National Cancer Institute.